What Is a Fleet Operator?

 Intro

-A fleet operator is a person or company responsible for managing a group of vehicles used for business purposes.
-This role involves overseeing the maintenance, operation, and logistics of the fleet to ensure efficiency and compliance.
+A fleet operator is an individual or company responsible for managing a group of vehicles used for business purposes.
+This role involves overseeing vehicle maintenance, scheduling, and operational logistics to ensure the fleet runs efficiently and complies with regulations.
+Fleet operators are common in industries like taxi networks, logistics, and construction.

 Main Definition